High Availability on Cisco C8000V Series Cloud Services Routers

 • IPv6 flows in high availability is supported starting from Cisco IOS XE Dublin 17.12.1a release.

-• Only active calls are checkpointed (Calls that are connected with 200 OK or ACK transaction completed).
+• Checkpoint only active calls (Calls that are connected with 200 OK or ACK transaction completed).

 • When you apply and save the configuration for the first time, the platform must be reloaded.